Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Alcohol at bars costs 3-5x the home equivalent.
-Pint of lager 6 in pub, 1-2 equivalent in can at home.
-Glass of wine 8 in restaurant, 1-2 from bottle at home.
-Cocktail 12 at bar, 3-5 ingredients at home.
-The markup covers venue, service, and social context.
+Alcohol at bars typically costs significantly more than the home equivalent.
+A pint of lager costs around £6 in a pub compared to £1-2 for the equivalent in a can at home.
+A glass of wine costs around £8 in a restaurant versus £1-2 from a bottle at home.
+A cocktail costs around £12 at a bar compared to £3-5 worth of ingredients at home.
+The markup reflects venue costs, service, and social context.

-The non-financial value of bar drinking (socialising, atmosphere, specific venues) is real and personal.
+The non-financial value of bar drinking — socialising, atmosphere, specific venues — is real and personal.
 The calculator surfaces the financial cost so the trade-off is conscious.
-Many people find a mixed approach (most home, occasional bar) meets social needs while dramatically reducing total cost.
+Some people find a mixed approach (most home, occasional bar) meets social needs while reducing total cost.

 How to use it